-Reserve Cadre Teachers: Effective July 1, 2003
+Reserve Cadre Teachers

-\$130 per day
+Effective July 1, 2015: \$180 per day

-The District may contract reserve teachers in accordance with the following:
+The District may contact reserve teachers in accordance with the following:

-- Cadre teachers agree to work whenever and wherever assigned on a daily basis. - The District agrees to provide at least eighty-five (85) work days for each Cadre teacher per school year. - Each Cadre teacher shall receive \$130.00 per day during the 2007-08 school year and \$130 during the 2008-09 school year. - Cadre teachers shall have access to purchase the low-cost, employee-only coverage on a monthly basis.
-The District shall match the monthly payment of each Cadre teacher who elects to enroll in the plan within the first thirty (30) days up to maximum match of \$1000 per year for each Cadre teacher. - Access to teacher staff development opportunities after school, on release days and weekends shall be provided whenever possible to Cadre teachers. - Each Cadre teacher will receive feedback on her/his performance from an ABE administrator.
-A copy of the performance feedback will be given to the Cadre teacher and the Human Resources Department.
+- 1. Cadre Reserve Teachers agree to work whenever and wherever assigned on a daily basis. - 2.
+The District agrees to provide at least eighty-five (85) work days for each Cadre Reserve Teacher per school year. - 3.
+Each Cadre Reserve Teacher shall receive \$180 per day. - 4.
+Cadre Reserve Teachers will be permitted one (1) day of sick leave for every twenty (20) consecutive duty days served during the school year and must use the sick leave during the school year in which it was accrued.
+All remaining sick leave is forfeited at the end of each school year.
+Low cost teacher-only health coverage shall be available to Cadre Reserve Teachers at the rates provided in Article 7 Benefits.
+Cadre Reserve Teachers will have the option of paying the additional cost for family medical coverage. - 5.
+Access to teacher staff development opportunities after school, on release days, and weekends shall be provided whenever possible to Cadre Reserve Teachers. - Cadre Reserve Teachers will receive feedback on their performance from Adult Education administrator.
+A copy of the performance feedback will be given to the Cadre Reserve Teacher and the Division of Human Resources.